SKRC

 10. Four number plates are required, one each at front, rear and either side.

 11. Vehicles in the pits must not park in the pit spaces indicated by a number, which are reserved for specific members.
-The running of engines for any reason within the circuit confines, except on the track, the dummy grid, or by permission of the Chief Scrutineer for a noise check, is forbidden - failure to follow these instructions may result in exclusion from the meeting.
+The running of engines for any reason within the circuit confines, except on the track, the dummy grid prior to the chequer flag of the preceding meeting by permission, or by permission of the Chief Scrutineer for a check at the designated place, is forbidden - failure to follow these instructions may result in a penalty up to and including exclusion from the meeting.

-12. Judges of fact will be - the chief lap scorer (judging laps completed & judging jump starts), the Chief Scrutineer/Eligibility Scrutineer (on technical matters), a Clerk of the Course judging start line speed, and one or more noise officials (judging kart sound levels).
+12. Judges of fact will be - the chief lap scorer (judging laps completed & judging jump starts), the Chief Scrutineer/Eligibility Scrutineer (on technical matters), a Clerk of the Course judging start line speed and jumped starts, and one or more noise officials (judging kart sound levels).

 12a.
 Drive by sound level tests will be carried out at the point designated on the track diagram between Café and Pits corners by overhead microphone at a height of 3.6 metres plus or minus 0.1 metres.
 Any kart exceeding the class limit will receive the black flag signal and must return to the pits immediately and report to the Clerk of the Course.
-The limits are Cadet/Rotax MiniMax & Junior 100dBA, all Formula TKM classes and Rotax Max 103dBA, KF3 100dB, KF1 and 2 104dB, other classes 105dBA.
+The limits are Cadet 96dBA, X30 Jun, KGP Jun, Rotax MiniMax & Junior 100dBA, all Formula TKM classes and Rotax Max 103dBA, KFJ 100dB, KF2 & KGP 104dB, 450cc 4-stroke gearbox 103dB, other classes 105dBA.
 If the scrutineer requests further tests the kart must remain in parc ferme until permitted to leave.
 Karts within 1dBA of the limit may receive a warning notice and should take steps to reduce the sound level output before the next race.
 Any kart that loses a noise intake box must return to the pits immediately.
 Any kart that has a breakage or excessive leakage in the exhaust system must immediately stop racing and park in a place of safety and not attempt to return to the pits.
 Karts over the noise limit may be excluded and will only be permitted to return to their next race if they have clearly shown an improvement or modification likely to reduce noise output.
 Warning flags may be given at the noise monitoring station in addition to the start / finish line.

 12b.
-All karts must conform to the MSA and ABkC regulations set out in the 2008 MSA Kart Race Yearbook and where indicated the 2008 MSA Yearbook.
-All 100cc karts must use an approved commercially produced unmodified additional silencer endcap on the exit of the standard exhaust system.
-The Titan is not allowed.
+All karts must conform to the MSA and ABkC regulations set out in the 2014 MSA Kart Race Yearbook and where indicated the 2014 MSA Yearbook and as shown in Sect 5 of Championship Regulations.
+KGP must have an end-can.
 All gearbox karts must have a CIK noise box or of a type approved for that kart by the ABkC or class regulations.
 Karts must always comply with the MSA Kart Race Yearbook ABkC noise technical regulations Appendix 3, regardless of the type of silencer.
-KF1 class competitors must only use the exhaust homologated for the KF2 engine from that manufacturer whose engine is being used at the time is permitted.
-Additionally the following classes may be offered under MSA Regulation K5 in certain circumstances for special events and not counting towards the club championship: - 125 Europa Class A and B (class regulations available from RPM, Red House Service Station, 120, London Road, Ware, Herts, SG12 9LY) and Biland/Biland Intermediate (class regulations are available from Saxon Motorsport, 2a Ramsden Road, Rotherwas Industrial Estate, Hereford HR2 6NP).
-Formula Rotax DD2 – contact JAG Engineering, 1 Windsor Business Units, Wealden Business Park, Garningham Road, Jarvis Brook, Crowborough, East Sussex, TN6 2JJ.
-Junior Gearbox – regulations available from the ABkC.
-Kart Tyro may be offered for World Formula and/or Formula TKM fitted with the junior class restrictor.
-The Comer S.60 engine is eligible within the Comer Cadet class.
+Additionally the following classes may be offered under MSA Regulation U1.2 in certain circumstances for special events and not counting towards the club championship: - Bambino, Super Cadet , 450cc 4-stroke gearbox (KTE2014 - 229 ), X30 Junior & Senior (KTE 2014-230), Formula KGP Junior & Senior (KTE-2014- 224 & 228), Formula Rotax DD2 (KTE 2014 –223), Junior Gearbox (KTE 2014 –222).
+Kart Tyro may be offered for World Formula and/or Formula TKM fitted with the junior class restrictor and Junior Tyro F95 as per KTE-2014-212 issued to Protrain Racing.
+All KTEs subject to MSA approval and available on www.msauk.org (Kart Tech Docs section)

 12d.
 Two engines and one chassis may be scrutineered in all classes.
 Prior to the first race of the meeting commencing a driver may substitute an engine and or chassis after obtaining the permission of the scrutineer.
 During the meeting should a chassis be damaged beyond repair on the recommendation of the scrutineer and at the discretion of the Clerk of Course a second chassis will be permitted.

 12e.
-SCRUTINEERING DOCUMENT: All competitors will be given a scrutineering document for which they have sole responsibility to complete correctly as per MSA K124 and Kart Race Yearbook Appendix 4B including seal numbers if used, and in Formula TKM the chassis plate number, and hand to the Scrutineer at pre-race scrutineering.
+SCRUTINEERING DOCUMENT: All competitors will be given a scrutineering document for which they have sole responsibility to complete correctly as per MSA U16.5.1-U16.5.2 and Kart Race Yearbook Appendix 4B including seal numbers if used and hand to the Scrutineer at pre-race scrutineering.
 (The Chief Scrutineer hereby has limited discretion to correct obvious typographical errors on the card at Clubman/Nat B events)

 12f.
-Only one set of dry tyres and one set of new wet tyres will be allowed for racing except where a tyre is damaged beyond use as determined by the Chief Scrutineer one extra front and one extra rear may be allowed.
+Only one set of dry tyres and one set of new wet tyres will be allowed for racing (not including official practice) except where a tyre is damaged beyond use as determined by the Chief Scrutineer one extra front and one extra rear may be allowed.
 It is the competitor’s responsibility to make sure the Scrutineer inspects a faulty tyre before the kart leaves the track exit/weighing in area.
+Bar code numbers may be used for enforcement.

 12g.
 Additional incident officials may be allowed on the circuit for junior races at the discretion of the Clerk of Course, provided that they have signed on, have attended a briefing session, and are wearing a SKRC supplied coloured tabard.
 Preference will be given to those who have attended a training session.
 They must obey directions from the Clerk of the Course/Chief Marshal and stand only in a designated incident marshal refuge where directed until required.
 Only 4 battery starters will be allowed on the circuit during the Junior races, to go where the Clerk of the Course/Chief Marshal directs.